coq/roadmaps/text/roadmap-8.6.md

   No problem a priori.
   Decision: if we have time to evaluate before June 15th.

-- [ ] !
-Remove some atomic tactics from the AST.
+- [ ] :exclamation: Remove some atomic tactics from the AST.
 This breaks "intro" in strict mode (i.e. Ltac := ...) by forcing its argument to have been defined beforehand, e.g. "intro x" is rejected and should be turned into "let x := fresh in intro x" (or similar).

-- [ ] !
-Force "let rec" Ltac to be a thunk, e.g. "let rec x := idtac" is forbidden and should be turned into "let rec x _ := idtac".
+- [ ] :exclamation: Force "let rec" Ltac to be a thunk, e.g. "let rec x := idtac" is forbidden and should be turned into "let rec x _ := idtac".

 # Standard Library

-- [ ] !
-Changes in QArith/Qcanon,Qcabs by P. Letouzey with minor incompatibilities
+- [ ] :exclamation: Changes in QArith/Qcanon,Qcabs by P. Letouzey with minor incompatibilities
    Decision: Lemma additions, minor incompatibilities

 - [ ] Introduction of MMaps

-- [x] ! nil, cons, None and Some have their type argument set maximally implicit.
+- [x] :exclamation: nil, cons, None and Some have their type argument set maximally implicit.
  Incompatibility should be clearly mentionned.

 - [ ] function_scope is now declared in Notations and bound to Funclass.